Research

 As a scholar of International Relations and Political Methodology, my research centers on the political psychology of international security, broadly conceived.
 I carry this agenda forward through three avenues:

-(1) the psychological mechanisms of affect in international security, broadly conceived, and
+(1) the psychological mechanisms of affect in international security, and

 (2) the constraints public opinion imposes on state conduct.